rubenwardy/awards/readme.md

 Awards
 ------

-by Andrew "Rubenwardy" Ward, CC-BY-SA.
+by Andrew "Rubenwardy" Ward, GPL 3.0 or later.

 This mod adds achievements to Minetest.